 The red sauce

 Blanched ripe tomatoes, onion, garlic, olive oil, basil, and salt are the main ingredients of this sauce.
 And ideally, the tomatoes are left chunky, just mashed little with the help of a ladle.
 You can even toss in a dash of red chilli flakes to make it spicy.
-Learn how to make it here:

 The white sauce

 The creamiest of all pasta sauces, the white sauce is made using butter, milk, flour, black pepper powder, salt, and parmesan cheese.
 One can also add some chopped garlic and sprinkle oregano and chilli flakes over it.
-Learn how to make it here:

 The pesto sauce